StarLightSwimmer/weather-tracker/README.md

 # weather-tracker
 A data science project that automatically tracks daily weather data for Sanborn County Park to evaluate overnight temperature thresholds.
+This data science project automatically tracks and evaluates daily weather data for Sanborn County Park.
+I built this tool to analyze overnight temperature thresholds and determine if standard 3-season camping gear is sufficient for a safe and comfortable trip.
+The script uses the Open-Meteo API to fetch a 5-year historical baseline of daily high and low temperatures alongside a live 7-day weather forecast, saving the results directly into clean CSV files.